David Lees/Getty Images

-Either way, Twight says, investors need to lower their expectations, understanding that a slightly better return of, say, 1 percent for an online bank CD instead of, say, a tenth of that for a money market fund makes a substantial difference.
+Either way, Twight says, investors need to lower their expectations, understanding that a slightly better return for an online bank CD instead of that for a money market account makes a substantial difference.

 "If you ratchet those expectations down, half a percent increase is pretty darn exciting," she says.

 One way to attempt to improve your return is to direct the interest from your CDs to a mutual fund instead of spending or re-depositing it.